 For applications that require additional IO capability beyond the standard functions provided with every Guidance Controller, a PreciseFlex Remote IO (RIO) module may be purchased.
 The RIO interfaces to any Guidance Controller via 10/100 Mb Ethernet and requires 24VDC power.
-Up to four (4) Rids can be connected to a controller.
+Up to four RIOs can be connected to a controller.

-The basic RIO includes the following:

-- · 32 isolated digital input signals

-- 32 isolated digital output signals

-- One RS-232 serial line

-An enhanced version of the RIO adds 4 (four) analog input signals, a second RS-232 port, and one RS-422/485 serial port.
-In addition, expansion boards will be offered in the future that cost-effectively add additional isolated digital inputs and outputs in groups of 32 each to the basic RIO.
-The Enhanced RIO module is displayed in Figure 2-5.
+The basic RIO includes: 32 isolated digital input signals, 32 isolated digital output signals and one RS-232 serial line.
+The enhanced version of the RIO adds four analog input signals, a second RS-232 port and one RS-422/485 serial port.

+The Enhanced RIO module is shown in Figure 2-5.

-Figure 2-5: Enhanced RIO Module
+Figure 2-5: Remote IO (RIO) Module